What is menopause?

 - frequent constipations – caused by the internal changes in the body as well as by keeping a bad diet or living an unhealthy lifestyle

-Remember that menopause is not a disease, but a natural biological process.
-Menopause isn’t something to be cured – the treatment lessens its unpleasant symptoms and helps to restore the hormonal balance disturbed by the climacteric.
-A doctor can advise a hormonal-replacement therapy, however not every woman can use it.
+Remember that menopause is not a disease but a natural biological process.
+Menopause isn’t something to be cured - but treatment can lessen its unpleasant symptoms and help to restore hormonal balance.
+A doctor can advise regarding hormone replacement therapy, however not every woman can use this.

-What can you do to help yourself go through the menopause?
+What can you do to help yourself go through menopause?

-- Remember that the way you will go through this period in your life is mainly up to you.
-If you keep looking after your physical and mental health you may discover that the menopause can be your “second youth”
+- Remember that how you experience this part of your life is up to you.
+If you keep looking after your physical and mental health, you may discover that menopause can be a time of new beginnings.

 - Focus on yourself.
-This is the time when you can focus on your own needs, rediscover your partner and yourself, focus on your passion.
-Give yourself the opportunity to be a positive egoist – it will do you good.
+This is a time when you can focus on your own needs, rediscover your partner or yourself, and focus on your passions.
+Give yourself the opportunity to be a positive influence.

-- Keep a healthy and balanced diet – that will help you feel better, you will avoid constipation and weight gaining.
+- Keep a healthy and balanced diet – this will help you feel better and help avoid constipation and weight gain.

-- Remember about your organism’s increased demand for calcium and vitamin D – if your diet is low in those elements take supplements.
+- Remember your body’s increased demand for calcium and vitamin D - if your diet is low in those nutrients, take vitamins or supplements.